KuanTingLiu2003/simple-bank-system/README.md

 # Simple Bank System
 This is a simple Java console-based banking system.
 # Functionality
-.
-Create Account
+- Create Account
   Users should be able to create a bank account by giving an account name, a 4 digits number passcode and its initial balance.
 There will be two categories of account: Standard Account and VIP account.
 The interest rate of Standard Account and VIP Account are 0.005 and 0.01 for each month, respectively.

-'''
+'''json
 *** Menu ***
 1. Create Account
 2. Display